ninewise/dissertation/introduction/chapter.md

 The sequenced reads are mapped onto the reference sequence to form the new sequence.
 When there's no reference genome, *de novo* assembly is used.
 In *de novo* assembly, an attempt is made to form the complete genome by overlapping the short reads.
+As reference, the average fruit fly, human and SARS-CoV-2 genomes are respectively 139.991 Mb, 2864.1 Mb and 29.882 Kb long,

 Finally the assembled sequence is annotated.
 Coding and non-coding parts are identified, the genes in the coding parts are predicted, the